MinimumLaw/ravion-uboot/doc/board/emulation/qemu-arm.rst

 told to use a 64-bit CPU or it will boot in 32-bit mode.
 The -nographic argument ensures that output appears on the terminal.
 Use Ctrl-A X to quit.

-Additional persistent U-boot environment support can be added as follows:
+Additional persistent U-Boot environment support can be added as follows:

 - Create envstore.img using qemu-img::